Top 5 Whole Life Companies for Infinite Banking

 I’ll admit that on the surface, Non-Direct Recognition indeed sounds better.
 Therefore, most agents just begin and end the discussion right there, since the Mutual Holding Companies they’re married to are Non-Direct recognition companies.
 However, even if Non-Direct Recognition was categorically better, then the biggest True Mutual Companies, Mass & NYL, both offer Non-Direct Recognition loans.

 But the Direct vs. Non-Direct Recognition argument is NOT that simple.
-You also have to consider these 3 arguments against Non-Direct Recognition:
+You also have to also consider these 3 arguments against Non-Direct Recognition:

 - However, in that same environment where the loan rate is above the dividend rate, Direct Recognition does have a “direct effect” by raising your dividend rate on the borrowed money, to compensate you for paying any above-market loan rate.